kdoran/lookout/tests/README.md

 - re-installing node yet.
 - figuring out which other dependency messes up readable-stream via tape

-So using smalltest to pretend to be tape for a whilef
+So using smalltest to pretend to be tape for a while